mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 fusedFilter       80,000,016  153  OK
 ```

-The introduction of `Skip` promised fame and fortune, but it's not so much
+The introduction of `Skip` promised fame and fortune, but it's not much of an
-of an improvement in this case.
+improvement in this case.

 [original-tutorial]: https://www.stackbuilders.com/tutorials/haskell/ghc-optimization-and-fusion/
 [secrets-of-ghc-inliner]: http://research.microsoft.com/en-us/um/people/simonpj/Papers/inlining/inline.pdf